-Thank you for writing.
-You are correct and the fiancé’s aunt is mistaken.
-Of-course you would want to be there!
-As the bridal shower is by nature a gift-giving event, it is usually an intimate gathering reserved for those closest to the bride (who of-course are also invited to the wedding!)
-The bride’s immediate family should always be invited to the bridal shower.
-Bridesmaids are always invited and sisters are always invited, and your daughters are both, so they should definitely be invited.
+A bridal shower is usually an intimate gathering reserved for those closest to the bride (who of-course are also invited to the wedding!)
+The bride’s immediate family in most cases should be invited to the bridal shower.
+Bridesmaids are always invited and sisters are always invited.
+Since your daughters are both bridesmaids AND immediate family, they should definitely be invited.

 Even when a bride is given multiple showers, the bridesmaids are often invited to all the showers in their area.
 They just don’t have to bring a gift to each shower.
 For further details please take a peek at my blog post, “Who Should Be Invited to a Bridal Shower?”

 The aunt is the hostess and can technically invite whomever she chooses.
 However, it is customary to consult with the bride on the guest list.
-Why she would choose not the invite the bride’s family is a mystery to me.
 Bridal showers are often one of those pre-wedding events where the two merging families can mingle and get to know one another.
-Whatever her reasons, I think you have two choices, ask your daughter to discuss the guest list with the host, find out her reasoning and also ask that you and her sisters be invited.
+Whatever her reasons, I think you could ask your daughter to discuss the guest list with the host, find out her reasoning and also ask that you and her sisters be invited.

-Whatever happens, be forgiving and gracious and try not to let any hard feelings effect your joy or your daughter’s special day.
+Whatever happens, be forgiving and gracious and try not to let any hard feelings affect your joy or your daughter’s special day.